Sausage, Brussels Sprouts and Parmesan Pasta will be on the table in just 20 minutes! Savory, satisfying, and simple to make too.

 Directions

-- Using tongs, transfer spaghetti from pot to skillet then add parmesan cheese and cooked sausage.
+- Using tongs, transfer cooked spaghetti from the pot to the skillet then add parmesan cheese and cooked sausage.
 Add a generous drizzle of extra virgin olive oil and enough pasta cooking water to help the parmesan cheese melt and evenly coat the pasta.
 Taste then season with salt and lots of freshly cracked black pepper, and then serve.

 OMG This looks so good!